 Below we will answer some questions about these Japanese signature stamps:

-An Inkan is not needed to survive.
-It is possible to do many things, even to create bank accounts in some places without a stamp.
+You don't need an Inkan to survive.
+It is possible to do many things, even create bank accounts in some places without a seal.
 If someone asks you for the stamp, and you don't have it, suffice it to say, they usually allow a simple signature.

-If you live in Japan, it costs nothing to have a Stamp.
-It will save you time and avoid problems.
+If you live in Japan, it doesn't hurt to have a Seal.
+It will save you time and trouble.

 What if someone steals my inkan and uses it?

 I wouldn't really worry about that at all, because if a document is important enough to need the stamp.
-They will ask for identity, address, etc. Not to mention that Japan is a super safe country.
+They will ask for ID, address, etc. Not to mention that Japan is a very safe country.

-Inkan and Hanko are a big part of Japanese culture and have probably been a custom for hundreds, if not thousands of years.
+Inkan and Hanko are a huge part of Japanese culture and have likely been a custom for hundreds if not thousands of years.
 If you are in Japan, do like the Japanese, and get your Inkan or Hanko which is cheaper.

 What is Shuniku and Nurishuniku?

-Shuniku [朱肉] is thick red ink used for signature stamps, but ink pads can also refer.
-Shuniku is a mixture of refined castor oil, pine resin, white wax, washi (Japanese paper) and other materials that make the color red.
+Shuniku [朱肉] is thick red ink used for signature seals, but can also refer to ink pads.
+Shuniku is a blend of refined castor oil, pine resin, white wax, washi (Japanese paper) and other materials that make the color red.

-The cushions shuniku used to stamp stamps, originally were black and came from China, but over time red was used as the standard.
-The color red is used because it is somewhat auspicious, just like torii gates of the temples.
+The shuniku pads used to stamp the seals were originally black and came from China, but with time red was used as a standard.
+The color red is used because it is auspicious, just like the torii gates of temples.

-Nurishuniku it is a premium version of the paint and cushion, it usually comes in a circular case and has a more pasty consistency, made of non-toxic natural material.
-It has a more intense and elegant color and shine, it doesn't lose its color over time either.
+Nurishuniku is a premium version of ink and pad, usually comes in a circular case and has a more pasty consistency, made from non-toxic natural material.
+It has a more intense and elegant shine and color, it also does not lose color over time.

 Despite being much more visible, its disadvantage is that it takes time to dry.
-Usually the stamp pads can come in a case used to store the inkan or it can also be an external cushion.
+Usually the stamp pads can come inside a case used to store the inkan or it can also be an external pad.

 How to make your Inkan?

-First of all you should find a site that works with Inkan.
-Choose the material like wood, marble, ivory, iron and many others.
-And select the size of your Inkan, below we have a list of common sizes:
+First you must find a site that works with Inkan.
+Choose material like wood, marble, ivory, iron and many others.
+And select your Inkan size, below is a list of common sizes: